Contents: Voltage Simple Definition

 Without the person blowing the air, there is no air current.
 Without voltage pushing the electrons, there is no electrical current.

-Voltage vs Potential Difference (In Simple Words)
+Voltage vs Potential Difference

 To continue with the example above, whether the person is blowing air through the drinking straw or not, the potential of that person’s ability to blow air is always there.

 The same goes for voltage.
 The voltage is always there in a battery.
 The battery has the potential to move electrons through wires whether or not it’s being used, just like the person has the potential to blow air through the straw whether or not they’re actually blowing air through a straw.

 So when discussing voltage, you’ll often hear the term potential difference or electric potential difference.

 Voltage and potential difference are often used interchangeably because they’re describing the same thing.

 Volts (12-volts, 24-volts, 48-volts) specify how much potential a battery (or another power source) has to push electrons through a circuit.
 The greater the voltage, the more potential it has to push more electrons.